 How To Start a Nursing Blog

 Now that you’re thoroughly interested in starting a nursing blog (or growing an existing nursing blog) let’s talk about the how!
 In the coming months, I will be writing more content focused on blogging, social media, and personal branding online.
 If you’re interested in learning more today, take a look at my Blogging Tools page to see the hosts, lead tools, and some of the other plugins I recommend.
 If you are just starting out take a look at my guide on How to Start a Nursing Blog to get the groundwork started.
 However, if you want to get a jump start on things, I would like to invite you to attend a live training session at the National Nurses in Business Association (NNBA) conference this fall.
-During a 2-hour pre-conference workshop I will dive into the business of blogging and give you the information you to need start and grow a successful nursing blog including:
+During a 5-hour pre-conference workshop Kati Kleber from FreshRN and myself will dive into all the tools you need to identify your purpose and brand, start and grow a blog, leverage social media, create and market quality content, and discuss some practical considerations as well.:

 By purchasing a membership in the NNBA you will receive access to a network of over several thousand nurses, leaders, and mentors, you’ll have the support, advice, and encouragement of colleagues who share your experience and aspirations.
 NNBA members benefit from a wealth of resources and services dedicated to advancing and promoting nurses’ success in business.